nicklafferty/craftycody/content/crochet/pattern-review-amigurumi-horse-unicorn.md

 ## Pattern

 The pattern itself is very similar to the elephant.
-It consists of all single crochet stitches (sans a few slip stitches) and works up quickly.
+It consists of all single crochet stitches (plus a few slip stitches) and works up quickly.

 ![](/uploads/unicorn-unassembled.jpg)